w3c/wot-security/wot-security-metadata.md

 Here we see that an additional field is used for OAuth flows, `scope`.
 This could be generalized to other authentication mechanisms to restrict application of a security mechanism to those with matching scope definitions.

+We do not specify `http:methodName' here so the defaults are used.
+Due to the write restriction, only reading and observation of this property is supported.

 ### Comments
 A few comments: